Frequently Asked Questions: Testing Requirements--GRE and TOEFL

 9. I already took the test but did not send my scores to GSAS.
 What do I do?If you did not request that your test scores be sent to GSAS when you took the test, you can do so at a later date.
 For the GRE, go to their web site at www.gre.org.
 On the home page you will see a link for test takers that states, "My GRE Account.”
 The TOEFL web site is www.toefl.org.
 You should go into the link called “My TOEFL iBT account.”
 When you are in each account, you may order additional score reports for the appropriate test.

 10. Do you accept the IELTS instead of the TOEFL?No.

-11. For how long are my test scores valid?If you are applying for admission for the spring, summer or fall 2015 semesters, then we will accept test scores as follows:
+11. For how long are my test scores valid?If you are applying for admission for the fall 2015 semester, then we will accept test scores as follows:

 -- GRE: we accept GRE tests taken on or after October 15, 2009